-- SEALANT On the outside where the fit should be flush, any sealant from Sikaflex to 4200 or 5200 is fine.
-The purpose is to make it watertight. - BACKING PLATES The bolt head or nut on the inside of the transom must have its load distributed.
+• SEALANT - On the outside where the fit should be flush, any sealant from Sikaflex to 4200 or 5200 is fine.
+The purpose is to make it watertight.

+- BACKING PLATES The bolt head or nut on the inside of the transom must have its load distributed.
 Any substantial marine material can be used as a backing plate: 316 stainless, aluminum plate, any of the hard plastics that are listed above.
-Marine plywood can be another suitable material.
-Depending on the thickness of the hull, a 1/8" (3mm) stainless steel plate or 3/4" (2cm) plywood or synthetic is normally suitable.
-Washers alone are just not enough support especially on modern lighter weight boats built to minimum tolerances.
+Depending on the thickness of the hull, a 1/8" (3mm) stainless steel plate or 3/4" (2 cm) plywood or synthetic is normally suitable.
+Washers alone are just not enough support - especially on modern lighter weight boats built to minimum tolerances. - The Backing Plate Kit we offer includes one 8mm thick aluminum plate and two M10 x 150mm Bolt Sets, fully threaded